DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/20 Filter Data/1 Filter Row.md

-The Gantt component allows users to filter columns by filter row values.
+The **Gantt** component allows users to filter columns by filter row values.

-To apply filter criteria to a column, users enter a value in its filter row cell or select it with a specific editor.
+To apply filter criteria, users enter a value in a column's filter row cell or select the value with a specific editor.

+Set the **filterRow**.[visible](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/filterRow/#visible) property to **true** to display the filter row.

 ![DevExtreme HTML5 JavaScript jQuery Knockout Angular Gantt Filtering FilterRow](/images/Gantt/Visual_elements/Filter_row.png)